phil-blain/fortran-makefiles/README.txt

 -> just as the 2 pass approach above, this approach causes recompilation of myprogram if only the implementation of mymodule is changed, because of the "touch $@" command for the anchor files
 -> if I remove the touch command it seems to work but might not in parallel with bigger programs

+-> this seems to be the only approach that works for several modules in the same file

 Références:
 https://gcc.gnu.org/bugzilla/show_bug.cgi?id=47495